tritemio/smbits/content/2016-01/execute-notebooks.rst

     jupyter nbconvert --ExecutePreprocessor.timeout=3600 --to notebook --execute mynotebook.ipynb

-Let's now discuss each traitlet in more detail.
+Let's now discuss in more detail the two traitlets we used.

 The ``timeout`` traitlet defines the maximum time (in seconds) the notebook is allowed to run, if the execution takes longer an exception will be raised.